getnelson/nelson/docs/src/hugo/content/getting-started/first-use.md

 2018-11-02T21:43:52.715Z: =====> Pulsar workflow completed <=====
 ```

-In the event there was a problem launching to the scheduler, writing to vault, or anything else encompassed by the deployment workflow: it will show here in the logs.
+In the event there was a problem launching to the scheduler, writing to Vault, or anything else encompassed by the deployment workflow, any errors will show here in the logs.

 ## Further Reading